By W.R. (Bat) Masterson in 1907

 “Skidoo” and “Twenty-three” were terms familiar to Short, even in those days.
 But they were conveyed by the sign language instead of being spoken as now.

-Luke made his partner understand that he would soon be back in Sidney, and to have everything in readiness, so that they could skip the country with as little delay as possible, as soon as he showed up.
-The charge of having unlawfully traded whiskey to the Indians did not seem to concern him in the least.
-“I can beat that sure,” he said to himself; “but supposing that agent should take a notion to call for a count of heads.
+Luke made his partner understand that he would soon be back in Sidney and have everything in readiness so that they could skip the country with as little delay as soon as he showed up.
+The charge of unlawfully trading whiskey to the Indians did not seem to concern him.
+“I can beat that sure,” he said to himself, “but supposing that agent should take a notion to call for a count of heads.
 What then?
-I know that there are several young bucks, whom I caught trying to steal my ‘Pine Top,’ who will not be there to answer roll-call, in case one is ordered.
-I planted those bucks myself and, outside of my partner, no one knows the exact location of the cache.
-While I have no notion of putting in a claim against the government for the work, I must be careful and avoid having it endeavor to show that I really did perform such service.”
+I know that there are several young bucks, whom I caught trying to steal my ‘Pine Top,’ who will not be there to answer roll-call in case one is ordered.
+I planted those bucks myself, and, outside of my partner, no one knows the exact location of the cache.
+While I have no notion of putting in a claim against the government for the work, I must be careful and avoid having it endeavor to show that I really did perform such a service.”